The second part of the Makefile

 The |

-In the port Makefile
+In the port Makefile, for example

 dns/bind99, it is achieved